96%

 How you will learn

 You will complete theoretical and practical study in most of your modules.
-Your typical study week will include dance technique classes, supplemental training practices, lectures, seminars, tutorials, laboratory skills sessions, studio-based workshops and application of practice.
+Your typical study week will include dance technique classes, lectures, seminars, tutorials, and/or studio-based workshops.

 Allanah